National Law School Consortium Schools

 Median LSAT: 161; Median GPA: 3.59; Class Size: 209 (Fall 2018)

 University of North Carolina School of Law was founded in 1845, as a part of the oldest public university in the nation, and prepares outstanding lawyers and leaders to serve the people and institutions of North Carolina, the nation and the world.
 Home to numerous centers and initiatives, the school offers strong expertise in civil rights, banking, environmental law, intellectual property, entrepreneurial and securities law, critical studies, bankruptcy and constitutional inquiry.
 Students supplement their academic work with extracurricular activities by participating in more than 55 student organizations and one of the most successful pro bono programs in the country.
 In 2018, 100 percent of graduating students participated in the pro bono program.
 Students participate in pro bono work not only to make a difference in the community but also to gain valuable, practical work experience outside of the classroom.

 University of Maryland Francis King Carey School of Law

-The University of Maryland Francis King Carey School of Law attracts a diverse student body, with 33% of the incoming class identifying themselves as students of color, and enrollment representing 122 undergraduate institutions, 27 states, and 11 countries.
-With programs in Law & Health Care and Clinical Law that are consistently ranked among the top ten in the nation, and recognized specialties in Environmental Law, Business Law, and Health and Homeland Security, students benefit from a rich academic program.
-The school’s Cardin Requirement ensures that every full-time student participates in one of the 20 legal clinics to hone practical lawyering skills and contribute in the delivery of more than 140,000 hours of legal services to real clients every year.
+The University of Maryland Francis King Carey School of Law attracts a diverse student body, with 29% of the incoming class identifying themselves as students of color, and enrollment representing 114 undergraduate institutions, 28 states, and 13 countries.
+With programs in Law & Health Care and Clinical Law that are consistently ranked among the top ten in the nation, and recognized specialties in Environmental Law, Business Law, and Cybersecurity and Crisis Management, students benefit from a rich academic program and opportunities for real world learning.
+The school’s Cardin Requirement ensures that every full-time student participates in one of the twenty legal clinics to hone practical lawyering skills and contribute in the delivery of more than 140,000 hours of legal services to real clients every year.

 George Mason University, Antonin Scalia Law School